luanaassis/TwitchDataset/README.md

 ## 📚 About the Project

 **TwitchDataset** collects and organizes Twitch data, allowing researchers and enthusiasts to explore behavior patterns, game popularity, tag influence, and other insights.
+All data collected in the period 10/13/2024 to 11/12/2024 is on twitch_database.xlsx file.

 ### 🛠️ Technologies Used